Alfred Rosmer: French syndicalist

-He took the political pseudonym Rosmer from the hero of a play by Henrik Ibsen.
+He took the political pseudonym Rosmer from the hero of the play Rosmersholm by Henrik Ibsen.

-Rosmer was a syndicalist leader before World War I, active in the Confédération générale du travail (CGT), the French general federation of unions.
-Together with Pierre Monatte, he issued a journal called La Vie ouvrière (Worker's Life), which was terminated as a result of French entry into World War I.
+Rosmer was a syndicalist leader before World War I, active in the General Confederation of Labour (CGT), the French general federation of unions.
+Together with Pierre Monatte, he issued a journal called La Vie ouvrière, which was terminated as a result of French entry into World War I.

 The antiwar French syndicalists had been represented at the Zimmerwald Conference in 1915 and then organised as the Committee for the Resumption of International Relations in which Rosmer participated.
 After the end of the war, a strike wave swept France in which the syndicalists played an active role.
 La Vie ouvrière was resurrected by Rosmer and Monatte in March 1919.

 In May 1919, Rosmer and Fernand Loriot transformed the former Committee for the Resumption of International Relations into a new organization, known as the Committee for Adhesion to the Third International.
 The group remained isolated and without significant influence, however, largely removed from active communication with Moscow.

 A friendship with Leon Trotsky dated from that period, when the latter was briefly living in France.